 The best way to avoid flea-mageddon?
 Maintain a rhythm of regular, monthly flea treatment.
 Believe us, you’ll be thanking us later…

-At what time of year are parasites a problem?
+At what time of year are fleas a problem?

-Ticks are at their blood-sucking best in spring and autumn but the area you live in and the type of environment your pet hangs out in (long grass?!) can make ticks a big, juicy nuisance, all year long.
+And it’s not just fleas you need to worry about.
+Ticks are at their blood-sucking best in spring and autumn.
+However, the area you live in and the type of environment your pet hangs out in (long grass?!) can make ticks a big, juicy nuisance, all year long.

 Should I treat my pet for fleas every month?